 Encourage teachers to check in with their new students as soon as they’re assigned.
 This way, their point person for the school year is just a message away as students and families orient themselves to the new year.

-TIP: Organizations with the Remind plan can automatically create classes for their teachers so classes and rosters don’t need to be set up manually—but can add staff members who aren't in the SIS, too.
+TIP: Organizations with Remind Hub can automatically create classes for their teachers so classes and rosters don’t need to be set up manually—but can add staff members who aren't in the SIS, too.

 Summer is a great time to rest and recharge.
 As you and your team take well-deserved vacations, clear communication channels are the best way to ensure families are informed and engaged, no matter who’s on campus.

 We’d love to hear what your district is busy with this summer, so share with us at @remindhq on Twitter.
-And, to learn more about how your district can use a Remind plan to make returning to school a little easier and stay connected year-round, click here.
+And, to learn more about how your district can use Remind Hub to make returning to school a little easier and stay connected year-round, click here.